ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 **When writing code, $\frac{\partial J(w, b)}{\partial w}$ will be defined as `dw`, and $\frac{\partial J(w, b)}{\partial b}$ will be defined as `db`.*
 **Also, a coding convention `dvar` represent the derivative of a final output variable with respect to various intermediate quantities*

-## Lgistic Regression Gradient Descent
+## Logistic Regression Gradient Descent
 **[Analyse]**
 For a training example which has two features.